Add BugSnag to your Java projects to automatically capture and report exceptions on production.

 If you are using logback you can configure a BugSnag log appender to automatically report logged exceptions.
 See configuring logback for additional setup instructions.

-If you’d like to configure BugSnag further, check out the configuration options reference.
+If you’d like to configure BugSnag further, see the configuration options reference.

-If you do not want BugSnag to automatically report unhandled exceptions, set the sendUncaughtExceptions parameter to false when instantiating Bugsnag:
+If you do not want BugSnag to automatically report unhandled exceptions, you can disable this using the autoDetectErrors configuration option:

 Bugsnag bugsnag = new Bugsnag("your-api-key-here", false);